lhshonda/rannsoknir/basin/Base or Radix.md

-Within the [[Positional Numeral System]], the radix is number of unique digits used to represent numbers.
+Within the [[Positional Numeral System|positional numeral system]], the base, or radix, is number of unique digits used to represent numbers.
 The count includes zero.

 The [[Binary Numbers|binary number system]] is of type base-2.